Fisher Space Pen

 Cited as an outstanding example of industrial art, the classic design of the Fisher Bullet Pen has a place in the permanent collection in the New York Museum of Modern Art.
 The Bullet's timeless styling has been the topic of many art books and magazine articles.
 Often imitated but never duplicated, the Fisher Bullet Space Pen continues to be our most popular pen design.

-Finish: Non-Reflective Matte Black
+Finish: Non-Reflective Matte Black with clip

 Length: Open - 5.25" Closed - 3.75"